Nhatkhang/Group7_FA_Project01_HCM21_FR_DATA01/README.md

 4. AdsDetailData.csv

     This file contains trasaction information with the components:
     - Date: Indicates the date of record.
     - Customer_ID: this is ramdomly select from the customer ID list saved aboved to ensure that the data exist in      CustomerData.
     - Product_ID: this is ramdomly select from the product ID list saved aboved to ensure that the data exist in        ProductData.
-        - Time_Spent_On_Ads: Average time user/customer spent on a specific Ads for a specific product, unit is minute.
+    - Time_Spent_On_Ads: Average time user/customer spent on a specific Ads for a specific product, unit isminute.
     - Ads_ID: this is ramdomly select from the Advertisement ID list saved aboved to ensure that the data exist in      AdsHeaderData.
     - Daily_Internet_Usage: Average time user/customer spent for the Internet, unit is hour.
     - Number_ClicksAds: Total of clicks user/customer clicked on the Ad.
     - Number_ProductBought: Total number of product user/customer actually bought from the Ad.

 **Each of the csv file includes *Modified_Date* to indicate the date Data is created.**